Music Blog

 It was Friday night and my paycheck was burning a hole in my pocket.
 As it turns out, my on again/off again boyfriend was off again so I was free as the proverbial bird.
 Just as well; I was getting tired of the slouch anyway.
 But it was New Year’s Eve 1946 and I didn’t want to be alone.

-I grabbed a taxi to the hotel, the driver ogling me in the rearview.
+I grabbed a taxi to the hotel, the driver giving me the once-over in the rearview.
 I wasn’t interested in any two-bit palooka so I played it cool.
 I pulled my hat down around my eyes, raised the collar of my coat and lit a Chesterfield.
 The smoke encircled my head and my bright red lipstick left a perfect kiss around the filter.

 When we arrived, I tossed a fiver at the cabbie and stepped out onto the sidewalk.
 The clickety-clack staccato of my heels on the cobblestones alerted the doorman.